itkho/moubah/README.md

 ## 🎯 To-do list

--   [x] 🪲 Show a message when there is no internet connection (instead of a blank screen)
 -   [x] 🪲 Audio result isn't smooth, find why...
 -   [ ] 🧼 Use Hexagonal architecture
 -   [ ] 🆕 Improve UI/UX